diodesign/diosix/README.md

 All contributions must strictly adhere to the [Diosix style guide](docs/style-guide.md).
-This guide covers both our technical writing standards—such as defining abbreviations on first use and using sentence-case headings—and our idiomatic Zig coding conventions.
-Finally, we use the [Calendar Versioning](https://calver.org/) (YY.MINOR) format for our releases, where even-numbered minor versions indicate stable releases and odd numbers represent development builds.
+This guide covers both our technical writing standards — such as defining abbreviations on first use and using sentence-case headings — and our idiomatic Zig coding conventions.

+Finally, we use the
+[Calendar Versioning](https://calver.org/) (YY.MINOR) format for our releases, where even-numbered minor versions indicate stable releases and odd numbers represent development builds.